Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J1036$-$8317}

 The profile has two wide, disjoint components, and the hint of another, very weak one that needs to be confirmed.
-The two prominent component are separated by about 50\degr\ as measured from their edges, whereas the stronger, wider component has a low-level wing extending the width to 100\degr.
-The detected gamma-ray profile is positioned offset from the strongest radio component, overlapping in part with the low-level wing.
+The two prominent components are separated by about 50\degr\ as measured from their edges, whereas the stronger, wider component has a low-level wing extending the width to 100\degr.
+The detected gamma-ray profile is positioned somewhat offset from the strongest radio component, but overlapping in large parts with the remainder of the profile.
+This suggests that the strong component originates from the LC.
 It is difficult to find an RVM that satisfactorily describes the complex PA swing.
-We ignore the PA values in the centre and trailing part of the stronger components, as this overlaps most with the gamma-ray emission.
-This results in $\alpha=116\pm2$\degr\ and $\zeta=108\pm3$\degr\ which we view with caution.
+We ignore the PA values of the stronger components, this results in $\alpha=99\pm12$\degr\ and $\zeta=97\pm13$\degr\ which we view with caution.